stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Note that `reinterpret` is an _unsafe_ operation that can result in a JVM crash for an out-of-bounds array or string length, since the actual size off the off-heap memory cannot be guaranteed by the JVM.
-Additionally this method is _restricted_ and will generate a runtime warning, which can be suppressed by the following VM argument:
+Note that `reinterpret` is an _unsafe_ operation that can result in a JVM crash for an out-of-bounds memory access, since the actual memory size cannot be guaranteed by the JVM.
+Additionally this method is _restricted_ and generates a runtime warning, which can be suppressed by the following VM argument:

 ```
 --enable-native-access=ALL-UNNAMED